Phoenix2913/Background-generator/README.md

-# To make a Gradient Backgrond
+# To make a Gradient Background